View Details Explore Now →

 Is an ECG painful?

-No, an electrocardiogram (ECG or EKG) is a completely painless and non-invasive procedure.
-Small electrodes are attached to your skin, and they simply record the electrical signals of your heart.
+No, an ECG is a non-invasive and painless procedure.
+Small electrodes are attached to your skin, but there is no discomfort involved.

 Dr. Alex Rivera